elixir-europe/MARS/mars-cli/README.md

 mars-cli submit --submit-to-ena False my-credentials my-isa-json.json
 ```

 - `--submit-to-metabolights`: By default set to `True`.
-Will try submit ISA-JSON metadata towards Metabolights.
+Will try to submit ISA-JSON metadata towards Metabolights.
   Setting it to `False` will skip sending the ISA-JSON's metadata to Metabolights.

 ```sh
 mars-cli submit --submit-to-metabolights False my-credentials my-isa-json.json
 ```

-`--investigation-is-root`: By default this flag is set to false, maening the ISA-JSON should have the `investigation` key at the root level.
-In case the root level __IS__ the investigation (`investigation` level is omitted), you need set the flag `--investigation-is-root` to `True` in order to validate the ISA-JSON.
+`--investigation-is-root`: By default this flag is set to false, meaning the ISA-JSON should have the `investigation`
+key at the root level.
+In case the root level __IS__ the investigation (`investigation` level is omitted), you need set
+the flag `--investigation-is-root` to `True` in order to validate the ISA-JSON.

 ```sh
 mars-cli submit --investigation-is-root True my-credentials my-isa-json.json